LibraryOfCongress/data-exploration/pages/apidocs/all-tutorials.md

 The Chronicling America database also has an API that functions similarly to the wider loc.gov API.
 Its URLs start with https://www.chroniclingamerica.loc.gov/ instead of https://www.loc.gov/ but the endings for querying are the same.

-This tutorial provides an introduction to what information is available via the API — one notable difference is that since this collection consists of newspaper pages, you can retrieve the text from the page (collected using OCR) via the API.
-The tutorial also covers searching for keywords and analyzing data from bulk records.
+This tutorial provides an introduction to what information is available via the API — one notable difference is that since this collection consists of newspaper pages, you can retrieve the text from the page (collected using [OCR](https://en.wikipedia.org/wiki/Optical_character_recognition)) via the API.
+It also covers searching for keywords and analyzing data from bulk records.

 **Background knowledge:**
 * Understand URLs for loc.gov API [requests](requests.html) and how to modify them